glinchflash/Angular-Time/README.md

     - Open the generated friend.ts file and add a constructor to the class.
 In there, depending on which inputs you used, add the corresponding properties.
 Don't forget to typehint them.
 Thanks typescript!
     - In your component class, instantiate the friendModel through the friend class with all the properties set to null.
 To do this you'll also need to import the Friend class.
     - Next, in your HTML, change the ngModel of your inputs to be like this: <code>[(ngModel)]="friendModel.propertyName"</code>.
 Of course, replace the propertyName with the corresponding name of your property.
     - To test if this works, go back to the top of your HTML and change <code>{{ formName.value | json }}</code> to <code>{{ friendModel | json }}</code>.
 You'll see that at the top of your page in the browser, nothing really changed.
-Now your data is binded to the friend model.
+Now your data is bound to the friend model.
 12. -[x] Now we need to display when a field is invalid to the user.
     - Add the required property to all inputs, this will make sure that angulars "invalid" tag gets added to the fields that are not filled in.
     - Make a class, or use a bootstrap class, that makes it clear that something is wrong with that input.
 For example, a red border color.
     - To conditionally add that class to your input, add <code>[class.yourClassName]="property.invalid"</code>.
 This means the class "yourClassName" will be applied to the input when a specific property is invalid.
     - Now the fields that are empty, and thus invalid, will have the invalid class applied.
-However, we don't want this when the user hasn't even touched the input.
+However, we don't want this when the user has not even touched the input.
 To add this functionality, change the condition to <code>[class.yourClassName]="property.invalid && property.touched"</code>.
     - The only way fields are invalid now, is when there's nothing in it and the user has touched the input already.
 However, if the user would for example put a sentence in the phone number field, we want to display it as invalid too.
     - To do this, add the pattern property to the input field and as a value add the regular expression that it would have to suffice.
 Go to https://regex101.com/ if you want to test out and learn more about regex.
-    - Regex is hard and you don't have to do it perfectly, however it is manageable to
+    - Regex is hard, and you don't have to do it perfectly, however it is manageable to
         - Have no numbers in names
         - Have no letters in phone numbers
         - Have no special code characters allowed anywhere if they're not needed.